Practising Teacher Criteria

-The Registered Teacher Criteria (Criteria) describe the essential knowledge and capabilities required for quality teaching in New Zealand.
-They apply to all teachers in their everyday professional practice seeking to gain full registration, or renew a practising certificate with full registration.
+The Practising Teacher Criteria (Criteria) describe the essential knowledge and capabilities required for quality teaching in New Zealand.
+They apply to all teachers in their everyday professional practice seeking to gain full certification, or renew full practising certification.

-The Code of Ethics/Ngā Tikanga Matatika commits registered teachers to the highest standards of professional service in promoting the learning of those they teach.
-The Registered Teacher Criteria and Code of Ethics should be used hand in hand.
+The Code of Ethics/Ngā Tikanga Matatika commits certificated teachers to the highest standards of professional service in promoting the learning of those they teach.
+The Practising Teacher Criteria and Code of Ethics should be used hand in hand.

 Resources to help teachers meet the Criteria

-View presentations and activities for professional leaders to help staff implement the Registered Teacher Criteria.
+View presentations and activities for professional leaders to help staff implement the Practising Teacher Criteria.

 Teachers in specialist roles

-The variability of teaching positions that teachers hold these days means that sometimes meeting the Criteria isn’t always clear.
-Below is some advice and case studies for teachers and principals to help assess whether those in specialist roles in secondary schools meet the Criteria.
+The variability of teaching positions that teachers hold means that sometimes meeting the Criteria isn’t always clear.
+Below is some advice and case studies for teachers and principals to help assess whether specialist roles meet the Criteria.
+How can the Practising Teacher Criteria be met by teachers in specialist roles in secondary schools?

 Early childhood education (ECE) centre owners